 The Seychelles are definitely an unforgettable experience – it is a home of some of the most beautiful beaches in the world and have gorgeous mountains!
-We spent 10 days there and here are the essential things you need to know before you visit:
+Here are some top tips for you before you go:

 The rainy season ends in April, so a good time to visit would be between May and October.
 It is slightly below the Equator, so the seasons are the opposite of those of the Maldives.
 We went in the beginning of May, and despite the discouraging “all-rain” forecast, we only had rain for a few afternoons.
 The temperatures are 27-30 C all year-round, with little amplitude between the night and afternoon, and the day is almost always 12 hours long (from 6 am to 6 pm).
 The duration of twilight near the Equator is only about 20 minutes.
 In comparison, the twilight near Greenwich is about 35 minutes long, but can you guess how long it lasts near the poles??
 2-3 weeks!
 So make sure you make these 20 minutes count, go to the beach around a quarter to 6 and enjoy the utter beauty of the pink/orange/blue sunsets!

 We stayed in a guest house called Tropical Hideaway very close to Beau Vallon and were very happy with their services!
 The owner often brought us goodies – sometimes pastries for breakfast, other times 4 different types of avocado.
 That’s what I call a proper hospitality!
 Beau Vallon is the resort part of the island and I highly recommend staying there (it’s also close to Victoria, the capital city).
 There are some options in the southwest part of the island, and though there are some gorgeous beaches, the dining and shopping opportunities are quite limited.